Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## OSPRay Material Editor

-A new OSPRay material editor control panel has been added to control the OSPRay materials by selecting the "Material Editor" item in the "View" menu.
+A new OSPRay material editor control panel has been added to control the OSPRay materials.
+This control panel can be accessed by selecting the "Material Editor" item in the "View" menu.
 The control panel is available when ParaView is compiled with `PARAVIEW_ENABLE_RAYTRACING` CMake option set to `ON` to enable the editor widget.

 This editor enables the following: